 It’s no easy task to reintroduce fire to a dry, crowded forest in which fuel has built up for decades.
 Because managers realized it belonged in many landscapes, however, they began to try.
 Since the 1980s, the new policy in the National Park Service (and most other federal protected lands) has been to use controlled fires.
 Also called prescribed fires, controlled fires are just what they sound like: fires that burn under control, when and where we plan.

 Actually setting fires is just one part of the entire fire management program.
-Click on the name of each team to read about what their work in controlling fire in our national parks.
+Learn about each team and how they contribute to controlling fire in our national parks.

 The Fire Cache is a place—a storage cache of tools and equipment—and the people who run it are the crew of Engine 15.
 Long before the snow melted and the trees sent out their first leaf buds for this fire season, the crew was busy at park headquarters putting together the tools and equipment that would support the Canadian Top controlled burn.
 The engine crew is based in the Smokies and their primary duty is this park, although they sometimes support Fire Management activities in other parks around the Southeast region as well.